Usage βΊ Pre and Post Loader ScriptsΒΆ

 done

 The script itself is very easy to use.
-We make sure to edit the list BLACKLIST_PORTS and populate it with ports we absolutely do not want giving access to:
+We make sure to edit the list BLACKLIST_PORTS and populate it with ports we do not want the outside world being able to access.

 BLACKLIST_PORTS=$(cat <<EOF